December 7, 2025 (6mo ago) — last updated May 18, 2026 (22d ago)

 • Scale carefully: If you create many pages, follow a clear content and template plan.

-For multi-location buildouts, consider using the Home Renovation Budget Estimator to create localized content assets that engage visitors and capture leads.
+For multi-location buildouts, consider adding interactive local assets like the Home Renovation Budget Estimator to engage visitors and capture leads.

 7. Manage and Encourage Customer Reviews

-Reviews are the modern word-of-mouth.
+Reviews are modern word-of-mouth.
 They influence rankings, trust, and click-throughs.
-A systematic review strategy is essential for any local business.
+A systematic review strategy is essential.

 A hand holds a smartphone displaying a 5-star customer review with example text.